iterative/dvc.org/content/blog/2021-02-16-february-21-dvc-heartbeat.md

 [**Roger Parent**](https://www.linkedin.com/in/rogermparent/) has already been a big part of building DVC and [CML](https://cml.dev/).
-He has been a primary developer of a Visual Studio code extension that interfaces with the DVC Python application to provide an interface with the Experiments feature that's coming out with DVC 2.0.
+He has been a primary developer of a UI that interfaces with the DVC Python application to provide an interface with the Experiments feature that's coming out with DVC 2.0.
 We are so excited to have him joining us full time as Software Engineer.